TomB30/camp-manager/USAGE_GUIDE.md

 The dashboard provides an overview of your camp operations:

-- **Statistics Cards**: Quick view of total children, team members, rooms, and today's events
+- **Statistics Cards**: Quick view of total children, staff members, rooms, and today's events
 - **Conflicts Alert**: Shows any scheduling conflicts that need attention
 - **Today's Schedule**: Timeline view of all events happening today
 - **Quick Actions**: Fast navigation to key sections